Guidance Services

 Talk to our Guidance Department about our Student Success resources and academic accommodations that will support your path to success.

-If you do not have your OSSD and aren’t sure if you are ready to attempt a Secondary School Credit course yet, consider Core Essentials (an individualized learning support program for adults) at St. Louis – Kitchener Main Campus.
-Please contact stlouis@wcdsb.ca to find our which programs are offered in person and which are offered remotely.
+If you do not have your OSSD and want support to achieve a Secondary School Credit course, consider starting with Core Essentials (an individualized learning support program for adults) at St. Louis – Kitchener Main Campus.
+Please contact stlouis@wcdsb.ca to find our which programs are offered in-person and remotely.

 Applying to College and University can be overwhelming.